syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Upgrade-from-major-version-to-service-pack-version.md

 ---
 layout: post
 title: Upgrade from major version to service pack version | Syncfusion
-description: Learn here all about Upgrading from major version to service pack version and more.
+description: Learn here all about Upgrading the packages from major version to service pack version using the link provided.
 platform: flutter
 control: Essential Studio
 documentation: ug